-The third exception is that the IRS may waive the 60-day requirement where it would be against equity or good conscience not to do so.

 The IRS has three procedures available so that an individual may benefit by the IRS waiving the 60day requirement.
-The individual is to follow IRS instructions as set forth in Revenue Procedure 2003-16 as modified by Revenue Procedure 2016-47.
 If you have missed your 60-day deadline, you will want to discuss with your tax advisor whether or not you will qualify for an IRS waiver of the 60-day rule.
-The first waiver method set forth in Revenue Procedure 2003-16 requires the taxpayer to file an application requesting a waiver of the 60-day rule and the IRS must grant the waiver.
-The second waiver method authorizes an automatic waiver of the 60-day rule if four requirements are met.
-Because the current filing fee is \$10,000 many taxpayers are no longer able to have the IRS process their application and receive a concrete ruling that they were not entitled to a waiver of the 60-day rule.
-The application process provided a taxpayer with tax certainty.
-In Revenue Procedure 2016-47 the IRS authorizes a self-certification procedure that a taxpayer may use to request the waiver of the 60day requirement rather than using the application procedure.
-The IRS tentatively grants the waiver upon the making of the self-certification and the tax payer is permitted to prepare his or her tax return to reflect that he or she made a complying rollover so the distribution amount is not required to be included in his or her taxable income. however, the IRS retains the right to examine the individual's tax return for such year (ie audit) and determine if the requirements for a waiver of the 60-day rule were or were not meet.
-If the IRS determines the individual was not entitled to a waiver of the 60-day rule, the individual will have to include such distribution in his or her income and have an excess IRA contribution situation needing to be corrected.
-How does this self-certification procedure work?
-You will furnish the IRA custodian/trustee with a written certification meeting the following requirements.
-You may use the IRS' model letter set forth in the appendix of Revenue Procedure 2016-47 on a wordfor-word basis.
+The first waiver method set forth in Revenue Procedure 2003-16 requires the taxpayer to file an application, pay a filing fee of \$10,000 and request the IRS to grant the waiver.
+The second waiver method requires the IRA accountholder to self-certify that you are eligible to make a late rollover.
+You will do so by completing a form which has been furnished by the IRS.

+The IRS tentatively grants the waiver upon the making of the self certification and the tax payer is permitted to prepare his or her tax return to reflect that he or she made a complying rollover so the distribution amount is not required to be included in his or her taxable income.
+However, the IRS retains the right to examine the individual's tax return for such year (ie audit) and determine if the requirements for a waiver of the 60-day rule were or were not met.

+The third waiver method authorizes an automatic waiver if the rollover error happens because of the IRA custodian/trustee making a mistake by not timely depositing the funds into an IRA investment.
+The mistake must be found and corrected within one year.

-An automatic waiver of the 60-day requirement is granted by the IRS if the following conditions have been met: (i) the financial institution received the funds from the individual before the end of the 60-day period; (ii) the individual followed all of the financial institution's procedures for making a rollover contribution into another eligible retirement plan; (iii) solely due to an error by the financial institution, the funds were not timely deposited into the other eligible retirement plan; (iv) the deposit must have constituted a valid rollover but for the delay and (v) the funds must be deposited within one year from the beginning of the 60-day rollover period (i.e. the day after the day of receipt).
+An automatic waiver of the 60-day requirement is granted by the IRS if the following conditions have been met: (i) the financial institution received the funds from the individual before the end of the 60day period; (ii) the individual followed all of the financial institution's procedures for making a rollover contribution into another eligible retirement plan; (iii) solely due to an error by the financial institution, the funds were not timely deposited into the other eligible retirement plan; (iv) the deposit must have constituted a valid rollover but for the delay and (v) the funds must be deposited within one year from the beginning of the 60-day rollover period (i.e. the day after the day of receipt).
 The source of authority for this automatic waiver is Revenue Procedure 2003-16.